mysensors/NodeManager/README.md

 `NodeManager::before()`:
 * Setup the interrupt pins to wake up the board based on the configured interrupts
 * Restore from the EEPROM the latest sleeping settings, if setSaveSleepSettings() was set
+* Create and register an instance of SensorConfiguration

 `NodeManager::presentation()`:
 * Present the sketch